pce/galleriet/README.md

 galleriet
 =========

-..generates a simple single-file html image gallery of a folder
+..generates a simple single-file html image gallery of a folder.

 BUILD